 8. Manages Diabetic Symptoms

-Teff helps slow the release of insulin into the bloodstream.
+Teff helps slow the release of sugar into the bloodstream.
 Consuming one cup of teff supplies the body with more than 100 percent of the daily recommended amount of manganese.
-Manganese is needed to help with proper production of digestive enzymes responsible for a process called gluconeogenesis.
-Gluconeogenesis involves the conversion of protein’s amino acids into sugar and the balance of sugar within the bloodstream.
+The body needs manganese to help with proper production of digestive enzymes responsible for a process called gluconeogenesis, which involves the conversion of protein’s amino acids into sugar and the balance of sugar within the bloodstream.
 Manganese has been shown to help prevent high blood sugar levels that can contribute to diabetes — working as a diabetes natural remedy.

 A 2013 study conducted at the Veterans Affairs Medical Center tested the effects of manganese supplementation in mice that were susceptible to diet-induced diabetes.
 The research suggests that the group of mice given manganese over 12 weeks experienced improved glucose tolerance compared to mice not taking manganese.
 The manganese-treated group exhibited improved insulin secretion, decreased lipid peroxidation and improved mitochondrial function.